AndrewMathas/WebQuiz/README.rst

     > sudo python3 setup.py develop

-This will add links from, by default, the TEXMFLOCAL directory to the WebQuizTeX_ latex files, create a link to the WebQuizTeX_ executable and add a link from a location on your web server, which you will be prompted for, to the WebQuizTeX_ CSS and javascript files.
+This will add links from, by default, the TEXMFLOCAL directory to the WebQuiz_ latex files, create a link to the WebQuiz_ executable and add a link from a location on your web server, which you will be prompted for, to the WebQuiz_ CSS and javascript files.
 The install process assumes that kpsewhich_ is installed on your computer.
-You will now be able to run WebQuizTeX_, however, to view the web pages you need to generate the `CSS` files using sass_.
+You will now be able to run WebQuiz_, however, to view the web pages you need to generate the `CSS` files using sass_.
 On unix-like systems you can use the `bash` shell-script `doc/makedoc -t`.

-The structure of the files in the `WebQuizTeX github repository`_ is not suitable for uploading to ctan_.
-WebQuizTeX_ is not distributed as a Python3_ package because it fits more naturally into the LaTeX_ ecosystem, since LaTeX_ is a hard dependency for the program (and LaTeX_ cannot be installed with `pip`!).
+The structure of the files in the `WebQuiz github repository`_ is not suitable for uploading to ctan_.
+WebQuiz_ is not distributed as a Python3_ package because it fits more naturally into the LaTeX_ ecosystem, since LaTeX_ is a hard dependency for the program (and LaTeX_ cannot be installed with `pip`!).